radiusxyz/bolt/guides/mainnet-genesis/README.md

 This will make your operator readable to the Bolt smart contracts and off-chain infrastructure, as well as provide a link between your operator signer and your deposited collateral.

-### Step 3: Deposit collateral in Symbiotic Vaults
+### Step 3: Deposit Collateral

-As a staker, you can deposit collateral in a vault.
-Depending on the type of vault, there are some actions needed before your operator shares are updated/visible in **bolt**.
+As a staker, you can deposit collateral in a vault. **Please note that this is not mandatory for mainnet genesis**.

 Regardless of the type of vault, we have to activate & whitelist the vault on our network.
 Please reach out to us through the **Bolt Node Operator Working Group: Cohort 1** Telegram channel,